Rosemary Cramp: Honours

-On 8 January 1959, Cramp was elected Fellow of the Society of Antiquaries of London (FSA).
+On 8 January 1959, Cramp was elected Fellow of the Society of Antiquaries of London (FSA) and served as President from 2001 to 2004.
 In 2006, she was elected Fellow of the British Academy (FBA).
 In 2008, she was awarded the Gold Medal of the Society of Antiquaries of London; it is awarded "for distinguished services to archaeology".

+Dame Iris Murdoch dedicated her 1978 novel The Sea, The Sea to Cramp.

 In 1987, Cramp was appointed a Commander of the Order of the British Empire (CBE).
 In the 2011 Queen's Birthday Honours, she was promoted to Dame Commander of the Order of the British Empire (DBE) 'for services to scholarship'.

-She has been awarded a number of honorary degrees.
+Cramp was awarded a number of honorary degrees.
 She was awarded Honorary Doctor of Science degrees by Durham University in 1995, by the University of Bradford in July 2002, and the University of Cambridge in 2019.
 She was awarded Honorary Doctor of Letters degrees by University College Cork in June 2003 and the University of Leicester in 2004.

 A Festschrift was published in Cramp's honour in 2001.
 It was titled Image and Power in the Archaeology of Early Medieval Britain: Essays in Honour of Rosemary Cramp, and was edited by Helena Hamerow and Arthur MacGregor.
 Contributors included Nancy Edwards and Martin Carver.
 A second honorary volume was published in 2008; edited by Catherine Karkov and Helen Damico, Æedificia nova: Studies in Honour of Rosemary Cramp focused on the art, archaeology and literature of Anglo-Saxon England, and included an article by Cramp.

+Two blue plaques honouring her were unveiled in 2024, one located at Jarrow Hall; the other, at the house she lived in on Church Street, in Durham, from 1972-1988.